Introducing the Assemble Model

 How it works

-Your home’s purchase price is agreed up front and is calculated as today's price with fixed 1.75% increases per year, until you buy it approximately 7 years later (i.e. 2 years of construction and 5 years of leasing).
-This means you get a foothold in tomorrow’s housing market today, cushioning you from any rapid price increases, while having 7 years to save.
+Your home’s purchase price is agreed up front and is calculated as today's price with fixed 1.75% increases per year, until you buy it approximately 7 years later (i.e. 2 years of building and 5 years of leasing).
+This means you get a foothold in tomorrow’s housing market today, cushioning you from any rapid price increases.

 Once the build is complete, you move in (so start planning that housewarming)!
-A 5-year lease means you have stability while you save.
-You’ve got time – time to save, plan, get to know your home, your neighbours and your community, before you commit to buy.
+A 5-year lease means you’ve got time – time to save, plan and get to know your home, your neighbours and your community, before you commit to buy.

 If work, life or love take you elsewhere, no problem.
 You can always sublet your home for up to 2 years or exit the lease as usual after the first 12 months.
 If you decide to make a more permanent move, you can exit the lease or decide not to purchase at any time.
-The refundable amount of 1% will be returned to you minus the cost of repairing any damage – just like a rental bond.
+The 3-month rental bond will be returned to you minus the cost of repairing any damage – just like an ordinary rental bond.

 After 5 years, of living ‘try-before-you-buy’ style, your space has become home and you decide to take the plunge to buy.
-The 1% you paid is deducted from your home’s purchase price.
+The 3-month rental bond is returned and can be used to put towards your home’s purchase price.
 Any increase in market value above your home’s purchase price is to your benefit.
-With the average house price in Melbourne having increased by 7.6% per year over the last 15 years*; in the end, your home could be worth a lot more than you pay for it.

 Supporting you along the way